Enzio von Pfeil: Early life

 Enzio von Pfeil has been a commercial economist throughout his working life.
 Enzio studied inter alia under Friedrich von Hayek at the University of Freiburg, in West Germany.
 He graduated at the top of his class and received two scholarships.
 One from the "Studienstiftung des deutschen Volkes", which is reserved for the top one per cent of all German students, and the other from the Free Democratic Party's (FDP) exclusive Friedrich-Naumann Stiftung.
 His PhD thesis examined the macro economic impact of direct investment flows.
 At the University, he was appointed as an Assistant Professor specializing in international economics.

 Career

 Enzio von Pfeil spent many years as a treasury economist for JP Morgan and Schroders in New York and London, and as a banker specializing in macro investment planning on behalf of large industrial families in the region while stationed in Istanbul.
 In 1986, von Pfeil became Chief Regional Economist at Smith New Court Far East Ltd, London which merged with Merrill Lynch.
 Enzio von Pfeil moved to Hong Kong in 1989 and by 2000 he had helped, as Chief Regional Economist, S.G.
 Warburg Securities Far East (which subsequently was bought by UBS), Clarion Capital and ABN-AMRO establish Asian specialist regional economic research teams.

 For some years, Enzio von Pfeil ran his own macro advisory firm, Commercial Economics Asia Limited.
 He advises institutional as well as private investors.

-In 2015 Enzio von Pfeil joined Private Capital Limited as their Investment Strategist.
+In 2015 Enzio von Pfeil joined Private Capital Limited.